Voucher Configuration

 double-check: true # default is false

 When this option is enabled, any physical instance of the voucher (as an item) will have its own identifier.
 When the player uses an instance, the physical identifier is marked as used.
-Since then, any item that still has that identifier cannot be used by any player.
+Since then, any item still having that identifier cannot be used.&#x20;

 This mechanism is a simple approach to avoid duping.
-The negative aspect is that because every instance of the item has its own physical identifier, the player cannot stack the item in a single slot.
+The downside is that because every instance of the item has its own physical identifier, the player cannot stack the item in a single slot.

 physical-id: true # default is false